huijing/personal-website/content/blog/2015-03-27-542-days-as-a-drupal-developer.md

 ---
-categories:
-- planet-drupal
+drupalfeed: true
 date: "2015-03-27T00:00:00Z"
 images:
   - /assets/images/posts/day-542.jpg
 tags:
   - drupal7
   - opinion
   - podcasts
   - devlife
 title: 542 days as a Drupal developer
 ---

 I've just listened to the latest episode of the [Modules Unraveled](https://modulesunraveled.com/) podcast by [Bryan Lewis](https://twitter.com/ModsUnraveled), which talked about [The current job market in Drupal](https://modulesunraveled.com/podcast/131-job-market-drupal-mike-anello-modules-unraveled-podcast).
 And it made me think about my own journey as a Drupal developer, from zero to reasonably competent (I hope).

 The thing about this industry is that everything seems to move faster and faster.
 There's a best new tool or framework released every other day.
 Developers are creating cool things all the time.
 And I feel like I'm constantly playing catch-up.
 But looking back to Day 1, I realised that I did make quite a bit of progress since then.